sefunmi4/qpp-lang/README.md

 By default the runtime executes on the CPU.
 Pass `--device GPU` to `qpp-run` to request GPU kernels when built with CUDA support.
 If CUDA is unavailable the tool falls back to the CPU implementation automatically.
+Use `--auto-device` to let `qpp-run` choose the GPU automatically when the estimated memory usage exceeds 64&nbsp;MB and CUDA is available.

 ### Open Tasks